Zenani Mandela-Dlamini

 Princess Zenani Mandela-Dlamini (born 5 February 1959) is a South African diplomat and traditional aristocrat.
-She is the sister-in-law of the King of eSwatini, Mswati III, and the daughter of Nelson Mandela and his second wife, Winnie Mandela.
+She is the sister-in-law of the King of Eswatini, Mswati III, and the daughter of Nelson Mandela and his former wife, Winnie Mandela.

 Early life

 Zenani Mandela was born into a family of chieftains.
 Her father, Nelson, was a direct descendant of the holders of the kingship of the Thembu people and was himself the heir to the chieftaincy of Mvezo.
 His grandson, Zenani's nephew Mandla, eventually succeeded to the latter title.

 She was nearly born in prison, as Winnie Mandela was arrested close to her birth in 1959, and when she was four her father was sent to prison, where he would stay for the next 27 years.
-Not until 1974, when she was 15 years old, could she visit him.
+Not until 1974, when she was 15 years old and could visit him, did she know about the arrest.

 Education

 Mandela-Dlamini studied at Waterford Kamhlaba United World College of Southern Africa and science at Boston University.
 It was there that she first met Prince Thumbumuzi Dlamini of Swaziland (an elder brother of the reigning monarch of Swaziland, Mswati III and of Queen Mantfombi of the Zulus), who was studying science at the same university.
 The two married in 1973 and had four children – daughters Zaziwe (1977) and Zamaswazi (1979) and sons Zinhle (1980) and Zozuko (1992) – and six grandchildren, but are currently separated.
 Her husband had several other children from a previous marriage, Prince Cedza Dlamini being one of them.
 They are co-owners of Mandela, Dlamini and Associates (International Business Consultants).